tid999/aws-security-check/README.md

 # aws-security-check
 This is a program for AWS service security baseline audit.
 It just only audit/check your account, DO NOT make any change.
+This is based on https://github.com/mworldq/aws-security-check.
+Thanks for mworldq.

 -------
 Download & Execute: